 Parents Need to Know

-Parents need to know that this is meant to be silly fun -- teens and parents who love Adam Sandler-style humor will enjoy it very much.
+Parents need to know that Dodgeball is meant to be silly fun -- teens and parents who love Adam Sandler-style humor will enjoy it very much.
 Those who don't should avoid it.
-The movie has some very mature material for a PG-13 including explicit sexual humor with jokes about adultery, group sex, pornography, genital size, bondage, and homosexuality along with some very strong language including many double entendres featuring the word "balls."
+The movie has some very mature material, including explicit sexual humor with jokes about adultery, group sex, pornography, genital size, and bondage, along with some very strong language, including many double entendres featuring the word "balls."
 Characters drink frequently, including drinking to dull pain.
 The coach taunts the team by calling them "ladies."
 Numerous large-breasted women appear in close-ups, wearing very little.

 Pete (Vince Vaughn) is about to lose his gym, the comfy hang-out "Average Joe's," to White (Ben Stiller), the owner of the uber-exercise facility known as Globo Gym (slogan: "We're better than you are!").
 To save the gym, he needs $50,000 in 30 days.
 And that just happens to be the purse for the winner of the big dodgeball tournament that one of Average Joe's regulars finds in the pages of his Obscure Sports Quarterly magazine.
 So Pete and his gang of misfits decide to take their shot.
 The group includes Justin (Justin Long), Stephen Root (Office Space), and Steve the Pirate (Alan Tudyk), a guy who refers to himself in the third person and thinks he is a pirate.
 After winning the qualifying regional title on a technicality, they are approached by the world's greatest dodgeball coach (Rip Torn), who reminds them that "dodgeball is a sport of violence, exclusion, and degradation" and in just three weeks turns them into a lean, mean, fighting machine.
 Or at least into a group that can duck when a wrench is thrown their way.
 And they pick up a new team member who can throw very, very hard.
 Then it's off to the big game, with preliminary skirmishes before facing the Globo team, men-mountains who all have names like "Laser" and "Taser" plus a unibrowed woman with very bad teeth.